OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/04-reading-a-push-button.md

 <!-- // description of what this experiment will accomplish and what we'll learn -->

-So far, our programs have been looping continously without stopping .
+So far, our programs have been looping continuously without stopping.
 In this tutorial, we get it to stop and listen for once!
 We'll be writing code that will patiently listen for an event, and perform an action only when it happens.
 We will still be using physical input to control our software, however this time instead of a trimpot we will be using a push button.
 Along the way, we're also going to learn about bitwise operations.

 <!-- Push Button -->
 ```{r child = '../../shared/switches-push-button.md'}